 In 2011, the solar plant was named "Solar Project of the Year" by Renewable Energy World, beating out hundreds of nominees in the category.

-- Created about 350 construction jobs at peak and six full-time positions
+- Created about 350 construction jobs at peak and seven full-time positions

 - Generates about $60 million over the life of the project for Boulder City